 • Constricted blood vessels

 • Increased heart rate

 • Increased blood pressure

-Although rare, sudden death can occur on the first use of cocaine or unexpectedly thereafter (National Institute on Drug Abuse, 2019).
+Although rare, sudden death can occur on the first use of cocaine or unexpectedly after that (according to The National Institute on Drug Abuse, 2019).
 Consequently, there is no safe way to use cocaine.
-The user will develop a tolerance for cocaine, instigating higher, more frequent doses in order to produce the same level of pleasure or “high”.
+The user will develop a tolerance for cocaine, instigating higher, more frequent doses to produce the same level of pleasure or “high.”
 While it is possible to reverse some of the damage done to the body as a result of long-term cocaine abuse, some effects are irreversible.
-Long-term side effects include:

 • Brain damage